mkasberg/container-immersion/README.md

 # Container Immersion
 🐳 A tour that walks through the fundamentals of Docker.
+Learn Docker by doing it.

 Go to [**Container Immersion**](https://mkasberg.github.io/container-immersion).

 Or, skip ahead to the [Table of Contents](https://mkasberg.github.io/container-immersion/toc.html).

+Container Immersion is hosted on [Github Pages](https://pages.github.com/).
+This repository contains the source files for the website.
+If you want to use container immersion to learn Docker, visit the site at the links above.
+You only need to checkout the code in this repository if you want to contribute to the site.

 ## About Container Immersion